lemathemagnifik/iris-agent/README.md

 ## Installation guide

 ### Warning!
-The current version of Iris is an alpha release.
-We are still adding many new commands to the system and fixing bugs.
-A production-ready beta release will be out later this summer.
-Use at your own risk!
+This code has been essentially written by Ethan Fast at Stanford.
+We are using the backend to create new commands for data analysis using natural language.
+We are currently working on a plugin for Excel and Slack, to connect this interface.

 These are instructions to install and run Iris in debugging mode.
-A self-contained Electron app for OSX will be released later this summer.

 You will first need to [install anaconda](https://conda.io/docs/install/quick.html).
 (Make sure to run `source ~/.bash_profile` after you have installed Anaconda, if it is not appearing in your path.)